Program length: 1 academic year or 2 consecutive semesters

-Your application and all supporting documentation must be received by May 15 for the fall semester.
-The program starts in August or beginning of academic year.
+Your application and all supporting documentation must be received by April 15 for the fall semester.
+The program starts in August or beginning of the academic year.

 You are expected to know the biopsychosocial aspects of human behavior and social work practice principles.
 You must also have effective communication skills and the motivation to contribute in an interdisciplinary medical setting.

 Admission to Mayo Clinic School of Health Sciences is open to U.S. workers in the four categories below.
 Therefore, visa sponsorship is not available.